KoalaHealth/baby-black-box-blog/_posts/parents/2023-07-10-where-to-register-updated.md

 #### Enfamil - (<a href="https://www.enfamil.com/baby-formula-coupons-samples/?prc=GS045&utm_medium=paid_search&utm_source=google&utm_campaign=Enfamil+Customer+Beginnings&gad=1&gclid=EAIaIQobChMI5veM2IP7_wIVpBCtBh3XWAApEAAYASAAEgLyUvD_BwE">Enfamil Rewards</a>) I highly recommend signing up for the Enfamil reward program.
 Once you sign up, they will send you two small cans of formula and coupons that can be used at your local store.

 #### Huggies & Pampers Diapers - Both of these diaper companies have reward programs on their mobile apps that you use to scan in your diaper purchases to earn coupons and freebies.

+Why did I sign up for formula companies when I planned to breastfeed?
+The truth is very few things in my life have gone as planned, so I wanted a backup plan.
+I am SO thankful I planned for backup formula.
+Both of my kids lost too much weight the first few days and needed more than what I could nurse/pump, so these backup cans came in handy.

+### Honorary mention:
+- Dolly Parton imagination library - it is not in many areas, but it 100% is a wonderful organization to help all children with literacy.
+This organization is doing big things, and I highly recommend checking to see if your area qualifies you for a free monthly book for your little.